 Currently Ben is involved at his home church of Bay Presbyterian, serving with Sunday morning worship and the youth group.
 In his free time, Ben can often be found with his head buried in a book, traipsing around Cleveland, or getting some exercise from wakeboarding or on the running trails in the Metroparks.

 Marilyn Vaughan is passionate about helping people live productive, healthy, happy lives and helping them grow in their walk with Christ.
-Marilyn is a licensed counselor in the state of Ohio and has a B.S. in Home Economics Education from The Ohio State University, and a M.Ed in School Counseling and Ed.S in Counseling (concentrating on Marriage and Family Therapy) from Kent State University.
-She has been involved in premarital, marital, and Biblical counseling through Parkside Church for the past 30 years.
-In her free time, Marilyn enjoys time with her family, traveling, reading, and various types of needlework.
+Marilyn is a licensed professional counselor in the state of Ohio and has a B.S. in Home Economics Education from The Ohio State University, and a M.Ed. in School Counseling and an Ed.S. in Counseling (concentrating on Marriage and Family Therapy) from Kent State University.
+She and her husband have been involved in the premarital and marital counseling programs at Parkside Church for over 30 years and she has been involved in the Biblical counseling program there as well.

 Sarah Keene has been mentoring and counseling children and adolescents for over ten years.
 Sarah earned her BA in social work and her MEd in school counseling from Malone University, and she is a licensed social worker as well as a licensed professional school counselor.
 Sarah has worked as a case manager and counselor in the school setting for the past eight years, and she is currently serving as a school counselor at Lake Center Christian School in Hartville.
 Sarah specializes in helping young people manage stress and anxiety, and supporting children and adolescents through family changes and difficulties in school.
 She is passionate about helping young people reach their full potential in Christ by supporting them and their families in the midst of life’s challenges.
 Sarah lives in Hartville with her husband and two children, Carter and Norah.